 Planning tools 101: your wedding vendor contact sheet #Advice#checklist#wedding planning Updated Dec 18 2019 (Posted Feb 6 2017) Catherine Clark bijouxandbits Related Post 6 non-rules for tipping your wedding vendors There’s so much conflicting information on the internet, it’s no wonder tipping wedding vendors can be such a perplexing topic to so many couples.
 To...
 Read more We launched a comprehensive and totally customizable document of wedding planning spreadsheets in Google Drive if you're the type to get down with spreadsheets like I am.
 We've featured a lot of them already, and now we're sharing the wedding vendor contact sheet to help you organize all your vendor contacts (and have them ready for us in case you submit your wedding!).
 You can snag the whole set of complete planning docs or pick and choose just the ones you need.
 We'll be highlighting each spreadsheet in their own posts so you can see what's in each.
 Today's planning doc: Wedding vendor contact sheet This sheet will keep track of all of your vendors, their payment status, when they'll arrive, and more.
 Download the wedding vendor contact sheet The full set of wedding planning spreadsheets Here's the whole set of wedding planning docs, including some we've seen nowhere else: Wedding Day-of Timeline: where to be and when Wedding Guest List: who will be there and what will they require Wedding Budget Calculator: how much will all this stuff cost?!
 Comprehensive Venue Comparison: all the details to decide on the all-important venue Wedding Seating Chart: who to lift and separate Wedding Vendor Contacts: a list to pass off to those in the know (today's feature!)
 Who to Call List: the actual people in the know!
 Wedding Packing List: what stuff to bring and who's bringing it Photography Shot List: what photos you'll want to remember the day You'll be able to make a copy of any and all documents you want, save them to your own Google Drive, and customize the hell out of them to fit your own offbeat wedding.
 Alternately, you can print them out, download them as a PDF (or other file types), or email them to a friend or planner.
 Download ALL planning spreadsheets To save your own copy of the wedding planning spreadsheets: Click on FILE and then MAKE A COPY to save the spreadsheet to your own account.
 (You need to be signed into your Google account to do this.)
 You can also email them and download them to a format you prefer.
 Note: these are intentionally fairly generic, so you'll definitely want to customize them to YOUR event.
 Just because something is listed (say, a calligrapher) does NOT mean you need to have it.
 We just wanted to keep things as comprehensive as possible.
 Stay tuned as we highlight each wedding planning spreadsheets in more posts coming soon.
 In the meantime, feel free to snag all of them now so you can get started on your wedding timeline and more.
-Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS How honest should I be with acquaintances about wedding planning?
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS How honest should I be with acquaintances about wedding planning?
 NEXT This Janelle Monae meets Michael Jackson bridal suit is KILLING IT with style Show/Hide comments [ 0 ] Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.